How to translate Hestia theme using TranslatePress?

 The good news is that the translation mechanism for this works the same.
 Again, hover your mouse over the image that you want to replace and click on the pencil icon next to it.

-You’ll be able to upload a new image through the interface directly or pick an existing image from your site’s media library.
+You’ll be able to upload a new image directly through the interface or pick an existing image from your site’s media library.
 Click on the Add Media button to do that.

 All images that you can see on the Hestia homepage can be “translated” this way.